-This angled basic form is for framing windows and similar wall openings, particularly in small, cramped areas.
-The short wire "bridges" situated in the middle offer the plants an additional "grip.”
-With more supports and mounts, the basic form is expandable as desired.
-Also, a reduced version (see photo) is possible.
-If more space is available, the basic form 2060 is more advisable.
-Please also refer to the guidelines in the Climbing Plants section for support in choosing a suitable trellis system.
+This angled basic form is for framing windows and similar wall openings, particularly in small or narrow spaces.
+The short rope "bridges" situated in the middle offer the plants additional grip.
+With more spacers (mounts), the basic form can be expanded as desired.
+A smaller version (see photo) is also possible.
+When more space is available, we recommend the basic form 2060.
+Please also refer to the guidelines and charts in our climbing plants section for support in choosing a suitable trellis system.

 Height x Breadth: max.
-3 m x 3 m (with heavy / massive kits- 3.6 m x 3.6 m).
-Distance between the two ropes: approx. 15 -50 cm.
-For a harmonious design of the rope system, it is best if: the short, horizontal "rope bridge" on the two vertical ropes is arranged in such a way that it lies in the middle of the outer, longer vertical rope.
+3 m x 3 m (with a Heavy / Massive Kit: 3.6 m x 3.6 m).
+Distance between the two ropes: ~15 -50 cm.
+For a harmonious design of the rope system, it is best if the short, horizontal "rope bridge" on the two vertical ropes is arranged in such a way that it lies in the middle of the outer, longer vertical rope.
 It then appears slightly elevated, creating a "golden ratio" affect.
 The short vertical "rope bridge" on the horizontal ropes must be placed in such a way that the mean value (average length) is formed from both horizontal ropes, then halved, and the resulting length measured from the outside right to the inside (i.e. to the left).
 The rope bridge is then placed there.
-Base point approx. 0.5 - 1.2 m above the ground.
+Base point ~0.5 - 1.2 m above the ground.
 With more rope and mounts, the basic form is expandable as desired.
-Then approx. every 1.5 m to 1.8 m plan to provide inter-supports (i.e mounts).
+Then ~ every 1.5 m to 1.8 m plan to provide inter-supports (i.e mounts).
 Please contact us if you have any questions.

-Installation: is carried out as shown in the diagrams.
-Please also take into account the installation tips above (click on a kit in the chart for details).
+Installation: as shown in the diagrams.
+Please also take into account the mounting tips above (click on a kit in the chart for details).
 In the case of medium 'classic' kits, observe special case 01.